Salihu Mustafa: Academic career

-Mustafa after serving his compulsory National Youth Service Corp scheme as Asst Engineer at Ijora Water Works, Lagos State, he began his teaching career at Ahmadu Bello University’s Department of Civil Engineering Zaria, Kaduna as Assistant Lecturer in 1974.
-Fourteen years later, he attained the rank of Associate Professor of Civil Engineering and was appointed full professor of Civil Engineering at Abubakar Tafawa Balewa University (ATBU), Bauchi in 1989.
-From 1989 to 1991, he served as Head, Department of Civil Engineering and Dean of School of Engineering in ATBU, Bauchi.
-He was appointed the Vice-Chancellor of Federal University of Technology Yola (FUTY).
-In addition, he served as Chairman Planning Committee for the establishment of Adamawa State University, Mubi and Chairman, Planning and Implementation Committee for the establishment of American University of Nigeria, Yola, both in Adamawa State.
-For five years (2013-2018), he served as a consultant on developing Engineering Programs at Kebbi State University of Science and Technology, Aliero.
-He equally served as a consultant on developing Engineering Programmes at Usmanu Danfodiyo University, Sokoto (February 2016 to 2018).
+Mustafa after serving his compulsory National Youth Service Corp scheme as assistant engineer at Ijora Water Works, Lagos State, he began his teaching career at Ahmadu Bello University’s Department of Civil Engineering Zaria, Kaduna as assistant lecturer in 1974.
+Fourteen years later, he attained the rank of associate professor of civil engineering and was appointed full professor of civil engineering at Abubakar Tafawa Balewa University (ATBU), Bauchi in 1989.
+From 1989 to 1991, he served as head, Department of Civil Engineering and dean of School of Engineering in ATBU, Bauchi.
+He was appointed the vice-chancellor of Federal University of Technology Yola (FUTY).
+In addition, he served as chairman of the planning pommittee for the establishment of Adamawa State University, Mubi and chairman of the planning and implementation committee for the establishment of American University of Nigeria, Yola, both in Adamawa State.
+For five years (2013-2018), he served as a consultant on developing engineering programs at Kebbi State University of Science and Technology, Aliero.
+He equally served as a consultant on developing engineering programmes at Usmanu Danfodiyo University, Sokoto (February 2016 to 2018).

-He has published over sixty peer reviewed articles in reputable national and international journals.
+He has published over sixty peer-reviewed articles in reputable national and international journals.
 One of his books, A Textbook of Hydrology and Water Resources is currently used for teaching undergraduate and postgraduate engineering students in universities and widely consulted by practicing engineers.
 His forthcoming book is on Fluid Mechanics and Hydraulics.
 He is the current Chairman Editorial Board of the Nigerian Academy of Engineering journal, Innovative Solutions in Engineering.